-Human cytomegalovirus (CMV) is usually acquired during childhood and does not normally cause symptoms in normal people, but can be the source of disease and even death in transplant recipients, whose immune system is significantly depleted as part of standard preparations for accepting donor organs.
-CMV is also a major cause of long-term disability in children who acquire this virus from their mother during pregnancy.
+Human cytomegalovirus (CMV) is usually acquired during childhood and does not normally cause symptoms in healthy people, but can be the source of disease, long-term disability and even death in children who acquire this virus from their mother during pregnancy.
+In addition, CMV can cause substantial morbidity and organ rejection in transplant recipients, whose immune system is significantly depleted as part of standard preparations for accepting donor organs.
 Because of this, the development of new antiviral therapies and of an anti-CMV vaccine is urgently needed.

 Once acquired, CMV persists within infected people for the rest of their life in a dormant form, called latency.
 Periodically, this virus re-emerges from latency in a process called reactivation, and can spread to new individuals.
 The ability of this virus to remain latent for long periods of time without ever being eliminated by the immune system renders the development of novel treatment and prevention therapies particularly difficult.